Clinical trials - Regulation EU No 536/2014

 The EU Portal and Database will be the backbone of the new regime for clinical trials in Europe.
 It will considerably facilitate the application for clinical trials authorisation, in particular in case of multinational clinical trials, to the sponsor; the assessment carried out by national authorities; and access to clinical trials information by the general public.

-EMA's Management Board endorsed a timeframe for the delivery of the Portal and Database in December 2015.
-However, due to technical difficulties with the development of the IT systems, the portal’s go-live date had to be postponed and therefore the EU Clinical Trial Regulation will come into application during 2020 instead of October 2018, as previously scheduled.
+Due to technical difficulties with the development of the IT systems, the portal’s go-live date had to be postponed and therefore the EU Clinical Trial Regulation will come into application on 31 January 2022.
 For further information please consult the EMA website.

 The Clinical Trials Regulation provides more transparency on clinical trials data.
 All information in the EU database will be publically accessible unless its confidentiality can be justified on the basis of: